 More importantly, these recent events should be a hopeful reminder of the theological reality that, contrary to what American presidents often claim in their speeches, America is not the “city on a hill.”
 The Church is.

 When Jesus spoke these famous words in Matthew 5:14—“You are the light of the world.
-A city set on a hill cannot be hidden”—He was talking to His disciples and by extension the people from every tribe, tongue, and nation who would follow Him after His resurrection.
-Whenever we confuse the Kingdom of God with earthly kingdoms, we not only set ourselves up for disappointment but we have unintentionally set up an idol.
+A city set on a hill cannot be hidden”—he was talking to his disciples and by extension the people from every tribe, tongue, and nation who would follow him after his resurrection.
+Whenever we confuse the kingdom of God with earthly kingdoms, we not only set ourselves up for disappointment but we have unintentionally set up an idol.

-While I am deeply saddened that America has reached this low point, I am hopeful that some American Christians will see their idolatry of the nation and its political messiahs and will remember that we are citizens of an “everlasting Kingdom” (Daniel 4:3).
+While I am deeply saddened that America has reached this low point, I am hopeful that some American Christians will see their idolatry of the nation and its political messiahs and will remember that we are citizens of an “everlasting kingdom” (Daniel 4:3).
 And, as a result, our ultimate allegiance belongs not to Caesar or any other political leader but to King Jesus alone.
 I am also hopeful that nations around the world who see America in some way as a promised land will realize that America is often more like Babylon than the New Jerusalem.

 Light of the World: A Missional Perspective

-As an American, I am praying that the tragic events that happened in Washington D.C. a few days ago will be a wake-up call for politicians of both parties and will result in political renewal and a depolarization of American politics and society.
+As an American, I am praying that the tragic events that happened in Washington D.C. a few days ago will be a wake-up call for politicians of both parties and will result in political renewal and depolarization of American politics and society.